Initiatives to Protect the Environment

 Energy Conservation at the U.K. Data Center In June 2012, NTT Communications acquired U.K.-based Gyron Internet Ltd., a provider of cloud computing services in Europe.
 We have been working since then to conserve the energy used by the data center by installing the latest environmental technologies.
 Specifically, we have implemented an efficient air conditioning system for the entire data center, which offers world-class energy-saving performance and high reliability, by using indirect outdoor air cooling and air conditioning systems that blow cool air from walls using airflow optimization technology.

-Utilization of Green Energy
+Use of Clean Energy

 Initiatives for Society